 Helps you understand how users navigate your application, which features increase their engagement, and how to improve their long-term retention.

-- how much usage certain features get
+- how frequently certain features are used

 - what people actually use the app for

 - what marketing channels are driving the best users